by Mya Nelson for AICR

 Popularized by Steve Jobs, we unpack what the fruit diet is and why it can be so risky.

-Steve Jobsreportedly spent some time following it.
+The fruit—or fruitarian—diet came into the limelight almost a decade ago after it was disclosed that Steve Jobsreportedly spent some time following it.
 What did the tech innovator supposedly eat?
 Well, the fruitarian diet is a subset of veganism, but it's much stricter.

-meat and dairy products, but you also cut out other foods containing valuable nutrients including nuts, legumes, and grains.
+On this diet, not only do you rid your daily meals of meat and dairy products, but you also cut out other foods containing valuable nutrients including nuts, legumes, and grains.
 Even vegetable consumption is encouraged to be kept to a minimum on this diet.
 The only thing you can eat fruitfully is fruit, and that's about it.

 Cynthia Sass, RD, CSSD, LA-based performance nutritionist, says that while fruit is very nutritious, too much of anything is neither healthy nor is it sustainable.
 By eating only fruit, you limit yourself to a specific amount of nutrients and miss out on others that are naturally occurring in other food groups.
 We asked Sass about her opinion of the fruit diet and about some of the adverse side effects one may experience while following the diet.

+The dietitian says that while relying on fruit as your primary energy source will deliver a plethora of vitamins and minerals, it's unlikely that the body will be able to utilize all of them at once.
 Vitamin C, for example, is a water-soluble vitamin, meaning excessive amounts will be excreted through urine.
 It will not be stored in the body for later use like fat-soluble vitamins will.
 Also, fruit doesn't provide all of the vitamins, minerals, macronutrients, and fatty acids you need to sustain good health.

 "Fruit alone cannot supply many of the raw materials the body needs for healing, repair, and maintenance, including protein," says Sass.
 "This imbalance can throw the body out of whack, which can lead to serious health risks if followed long-term.
 Even if you include some nuts and vegetables you won't obtain the spectrum of nutrients needed for health."